Technocolabs100/BigMart-Analysis-and-Prediction-on-Sales-Data/README.md

 ### Example Commands

-Here are some examples demonstrating how to interact with MartForecast:
+Here are some examples demonstrating how to interact with BigMart:

 - **Generate sales predictions for a specific product:**